LKremer/scbs/docs/tutorial.md

 <img src="tutorial_PCA.png" width="300" height="300">

-Of course you can also use PCA on the promoter methylation matrix instead of the MVR matrix by simply loading `promoter_matrix.csv` instead of `MVR_matrix.csv`.
+Of course you can also use PCA on the promoter methylation matrix instead of the VMR matrix by simply loading `promoter_matrix.csv` instead of `VMR_matrix.csv`.
 This matrix yields a visually similar PCA, although the three cell types are not as cleanly separated:

 <img src="tutorial_PCA_promoter.png" width="300" height="300">